Tim Scott wins second full term in U.S. Senate, AP projects - NewsBreak

 Tim Scott wins second full term in U.S. Senate, AP projects

 COLUMBIA, S.C.
-(WCBD) — Incumbent Republican Senator Tim Scott has been re-elected to a second full term in Congress, according to the Associated Press.Click here to view all election results
+(WCBD)- Incumbent Republican Senator Tim Scott has been re-elected to a second full term in Congress, according to the Associated Press.VIEW REAL-TIME ELECTION ALERTS

 During his campaign, Scott touted himself as a symbol of stability and progress for conservatives and has become a party leader in fundraising and on the issues of race and policing.